What is priority need?

 get support from a hospital or community mental health team

-You're likely to be vulnerable if you are homeless after treatment in hospital for a mental health condition.
+You are likely to count as vulnerable if you're homeless after staying in hospital for treatment because of your mental health.

-The hospital can refer you to the council homeless team with your permission before you have to leave.
+You can ask the hospital to refer you to the homeless team before you have to leave.

-There is no set age for older people when the council must accept that you're vulnerable.
+There is no set age for older people to count as having a priority need.

 Disabled or ill after leaving the armed forces

-Tell the council if you had post traumatic stress or other serious health problems during or after your military service.
+Tell the council if you've had post traumatic stress or other serious health problems because of your military service.

 Say if you:

 were released on medical grounds

 Show the council your medical history release form if you have one.